rust-dsa/rust-dsa.github.io/src/linked_list/building_a_node.md

 # Building a Node

-As we saw in the [introduction](./linked_list.md/#linked-list), a linked list is made up of nodes that are linked to each other, or rather one node points to the next.
-A node consists of data and the pointer to the next node.
+As we saw in the [introduction](./linked_list.md/#linked-list), a linked list is made up of nodes that are linked to each other, meaning one node points to the next.
+A node consists of data and a pointer to the next node.
 This is what we will create first.

 ## How to create a Node